Docs¶

 Always try to make cross-references between the documentation.

-For example, if you describe a topic on a high-level in the handbook, but you’ve a more low-level «techie documentation» in the `docs`_, or in a Markdown README.md, cross-reference between those documentation sources.
+For example, if you describe a topic on a high-level in the handbook, but you’ve a more low-level «techie documentation» in the internal docs, or in a Markdown README.md, cross-reference between those documentation sources.